 My traditional role wasn’t competitive with the breadwinner, but supported our family in all aspects of our life.
 I had no intentions of being the man, and being his wife was in fact an equal role.
 We were in balance and we were both content with the arrangement.
 I did not feel beneath him or that in some way that I wasn’t a feminist.
 This was my personal and educated choice, and I hope the kids are more bonded and better for it.

 Not everyone feels this way.
 I know.
 Trust me I have heard it all.
 And even judged severely.

-My productivity in those early years was equal even though I wasn’t leaving the house getting a paycheque.
+My productivity in those early years was equal to the work my husband did, even though I wasn’t leaving the house getting a paycheque.

 This allowed him to be the best he could be.
 His brain space was freed up from the family intricacies, allowing him more attention towards his business.
 And he flourished in this time.